 Apply for an Employer ID Number (EIN) An EIN is also known as a Federal Tax Identification Number and it is essentially a social security number for your business.
-You will receive your EIN when you register as a legal corporate entity with a state.
-Make sure you keep several copies of this document, as you will be required to use the number on most tax forms and
+You can apply for an EIN on irs.gov at no charge.
+Make sure you keep several copies of your IRS-issued EIN, as you will be required to use the number on most tax forms and other administrative documents.

-Choose a tax year Business owners can choose when they want to file their tax return.
+Choose a Tax Year Business owners can choose when they want to file their tax return.
 Many small businesses use the calendar year as their accounting period, but some cyclical businesses may prefer to choose another fiscal year.
 You can align your tax year with the school year for instance, beginning in September and ending in August.
 Be sure to consult with a tax advisor to see what is appropriate for your business.

-Choose an accounting system Don't wait until you start earning revenue to get your accounting infrastructure set up.
+Choose an Accounting System Don't wait until you start earning revenue to get your accounting infrastructure set up.
 It can be a lot harder to do after the fact and you can get into some serious trouble if the numbers don't add up.
 Consider using accounting software for bookkeeping to help save you and your accountant a lot of painful number crunching when it's time to prepare your tax returns and financial reports.